checkpointsw-devsec/ZeroTouch-manager/ReadMe.md

 ### Wrong IP Sent to Zero Touch

 Each gateway must have its own `gateway_ipv4` in the CSV.
-If left as the template default, all gateways sharing a template will receive the same IP.
+If left as the template default, all gateways sharing a template will receive the same IP. this is necessary for LSM or MDS/SMS deployment. you can override the configuration of management Interface and the interface configuration over file injection. this methode is discribed in this ReadMe.md

 ---